 Our pre-qualified list of bond counsel firms is here.

-Acacia will prepare a Preliminary Approval Memorandum (“PAM”) to be presented to the Board, usually, but not always, at the board meeting following application acceptance (Step 2).
+As noted above, Acacia will prepare a Preliminary Approval Memorandum (“PAM”) to be presented to the Board.
 Please note, RIHEBC requires a representative from your institution to be present at the board meeting at which the PAM is presented, to answer any questions the Board might have -- most likely about your institution’s finances or the project to be financed.
 The primary purpose of the PAM is to provide a complete credit review of you, the borrowing institution, and to assist the RIHEBC Board in making the statutorily required finding that you are “financially responsible.”
 The PAM will also describe whatever is known about the structure of the transaction at that time.

 By this time, you will have met and/or spoken with the borrower FA and determined a preliminary plan of finance.
 Some key considerations for the plan of finance: